hyperhq/docs.hyper.sh-hyper/GettingStarted/launch_the_first_container.md

     nginx               latest              af4b3d7d5401        3 weeks ago         190.5 MB

 ### 2. Create additional volumes
-Hyper\_ creates a 10GB root volume for each container.
+Hyper.sh creates a 10GB root volume for each container.
 In the case that you need extra disk space, you can create a data volume:

 	$ hyper volume create --size 10 --name data    # size in GB data